Exawind/nalu-wind/docs/source/user/build_manually.rst

 YAML-CPP
 ~~~~~~~~

 YAML is provided `here <https://github.com/jbeder/yaml-cpp>`__.
-Versions of Nalu before v1.1.0 used earlier versions of YAML-CPP.
-For brevity only the latest build instructions are discussed and the history of the Nalu git repo can be used to find older installation instructions if required.
+Versions of Nalu-Wind before v1.1.0 used earlier versions of YAML-CPP.
+For brevity only the latest build instructions are discussed and the history of the Nalu-Wind git repo can be used to find older installation instructions if required.
 YAML-CPP has introduced several fixes since v0.5.3 in the master branch, so it is recommended to build the master branch, or choose commit ``5d5bb52e`` which is the latest commit that has been tested as of this writing.

 Prepare: